Prakash18052006/Prakash-Choudhary/README.md

-## Hi there👋, I'm
+## Hi there👋, I'm Prakash Choudhary

 📝 I regularly write articles on hashnode and GeeksForGeek

-📫 How to reach me: specialrohansharma200@gmail.com
+📫 How to reach me: prakash18052006@gmail.com

-📽️ Wanna see my Contributions?
-RS-Labhub Contributions
+📽️ Wanna see my Contributions? @prakash18052006

 ⚡ Fun fact I'm getting dumb day by day